class new in 2020.06MeshOptimizerSceneConverter

 It's possible to tune various output options through configuration().
 See below for all options and their default values:

-[configuration] # Vertex cache optimization, operates on the index buffer only optimizeVertexCache=true # Overdraw optimization, operates on the index buffer and additionally requires # the mesh to provide (read-only) per-vertex positions optimizeOverdraw=true optimizeOverdrawThreshold=1.05 # Vertex fetch optimization, operates on both index and vertex buffer optimizeVertexFetch=true # Mesh simplification, disabled by default as it's a destructive operation. # The simplifySloppy option is a variant without preserving original mesh # topology, enable either one or the other. simplify=false simplifySloppy=false simplifyTargetIndexCountThreshold=1.0 simplifyTargetError=1.0e-2 # Used by mesh efficiency analyzers when verbose output is enabled.
+[configuration] # Vertex cache optimization, operates on the index buffer only optimizeVertexCache=true # Overdraw optimization, operates on the index buffer and additionally # requires the mesh to provide (read-only) per-vertex positions optimizeOverdraw=true optimizeOverdrawThreshold=1.05 # Vertex fetch optimization, operates on both index and vertex buffer optimizeVertexFetch=true # Mesh simplification, disabled by default as it's a destructive operation. # The simplifySloppy option is a variant without preserving original mesh # topology, enable either one or the other. simplify=false simplifySloppy=false simplifyTargetIndexCountThreshold=1.0 simplifyTargetError=1.0e-2 # Do not move vertices that are located on the topological border (vertices # on triangle edges that don't have a paired triangle).
+Useful for # simplifying portions of the larger mesh.
+Available since 0.18, ignored on # older versions. simplifyLockBorder=false # Used by mesh efficiency analyzers when verbose output is enabled.
 Defaults # the same as in the meshoptimizer demo app. analyzeCacheSize=16 analyzeWarpSize=0 analyzePrimitiveGroupSize=0

 See Editing plugin-specific configuration for more information and an example showing how to edit the configuration values.

 - Base for scene converter plugins.